Tarpon Fishing British Virgin Islands

 West end on Tortola, Marina Cay, North Sound, Sandy Spit, and both Great Harbors at Peter Island and Jost Van Dyke are all great places for tarpon at night time from a charter boat.

-You need to light up the boat brightly to attract the silversides.
+It would be best if you lighted up the boat brightly to attract the silversides.

 My first Tarpon in the BVI took me several years to catch, but since learning the secrets, I can now snag one or two every time I fish for them.

-What do Tarpon eat in the BVI?
+What do Tarpon eat?

-The tarpon here eats silverside (except in Great Harbor at Jost Van Dyke where they eat the 3 inch long sprats).
+The tarpon here eats silverside (except in Great Harbor at Jost Van Dyke where they eat the 3-inch long sprats).
 An average silverside is less than 2 inches long.

-How do I collect Silversides for bait?
+Collect Silversides for bait?

-A funny thing is that you can let the kids continue splashing about, catching silverside while you are tarpon fishing.
+The funny thing is that you can let the kids continue splashing about, catching silverside while you are tarpon fishing.
 It doesn’t seem to alarm them at all.

 How do I hook the silverside?

-Use small split shot crimped to the line say 5 feet above the hook as this will allow the bait to drift around and not look stiff in the water.
+Use small split shot crimped to the line, say 5 feet above the hook, as this will allow the bait to drift around and not look stiff in the water.

-What is the method for catching Tarpon?
+Method for catching Tarpon?

 Try to fish your bait about 10 feet deeper than the depth the tarpon is cruising.
 The aim is to have the tarpon look down at the bait instead of up at the bait.
 This helps not to let them see the hook.